-At March 31, 2013, the credit ratings of the five counterparties with which the Corporation has entered into interest rate swap agreements are as follows: Morgan Stanley, Baa1/A-/A; JP Morgan Chase Bank N.A., Aa3/A+/A+; UBS AG, A2/A/A; Societe Generale, A2/A/A+, and Goldman Sachs Mitsui Marine, Aa2/AAA/--.
+At March 31, 2015, the credit ratings of the five counterparties with which the Corporation has entered into Swap Agreements are as follows: Morgan Stanley, Baa2/A-/A; JP Morgan Chase Bank N.A., Aa3/A+/A+; UBS AG, A2/A/A; Societe Generale, A2/A/A; and Goldman Sachs Mitsui Marine, Aa2/AAA/-.

-At March 31, 2013, three of the five counterparties that the Corporation has entered into interest rate swap agreements with, Morgan Stanley (since October 13, 2008), Societe Generale (since December 9, 2011) and UBS AG (since June 21, 2012), had ratings (shown in preceding paragraph) that do not meet the requirement of a rating from at least one agency within the two highest investment grade categories.
+At March 31, 2015, three of the five counterparties that the Corporation has entered into interest rate swap agreements with, Morgan Stanley (since October 13, 2008), Societe Generale (since December 9, 2011) and UBS AG (since June 21, 2012), had ratings (shown in preceding paragraph) that do not meet the requirement of a rating from at least one agency within the two highest investment grade categories.
+Furthermore, Morgan Stanley (since June 21, 2012) had a rating that is not in one of the three highest investment grade categories.
 Therefore, if the swap valuation was such that a termination payment was due to the Corporation from Morgan Stanley, Societe Generale or UBS AG, the relevant counterparty would have to post collateral.
 The Corporation monitors the credit position of its counterparties daily in order to be prepared to take appropriate action.

-Basis Risk of the Interest Rate Swap Agreements
+Basis Risk of the Swap Agreements

-The swap agreements expose the Corporation to basis risk should the relationship between the LIBOR and actual variable rate payments converge, changing the effective synthetic rate on the bonds.
+The Swap Agreements expose the Corporation to basis risk should the relationship between the LIBOR and actual variable rate payments converge, changing the effective synthetic rate on the bonds.
 The effect of this difference in basis is indicated by the difference between the intended synthetic rate (approximately 3.57 percent for the 2003 notional amount and 3.46 percent for the 2004 notional amount) and the actual synthetic rate.
-The average actual synthetic rate at March 31, 2013 is reflected in the table on page 20.
+The average actual synthetic rate at March 31, 2015 is reflected in the table on page 20.

-Termination Risk of the Interest Rate Swap Agreements
+Termination Risk of the Swap Agreements

 The swap contract uses the International Swap Dealers Association Master Agreement, which includes standard termination events, such as failure to pay and bankruptcy.
 The schedule to the Master Agreement includes "additional termination events," providing that the swaps may be terminated if either the Corporation's or a counterparty's credit quality rating falls below certain levels.
-Either the Corporation or the counterparties may terminate the swap agreements if the other party fails to perform under the terms of the contract.
-If one or more of the swap agreements is terminated, the related variable rate bonds would no longer be hedged and the Corporation would no longer effectively be paying a synthetic fixed rate with respect to those bonds.
-Also, if at the time of termination the swap has a negative fair value, the Corporation would be liable to the counterparty for a payment equal to the swap agreement's fair value.
+Either the Corporation or the counterparties may terminate the Swap Agreements if the other party fails to perform under the terms of the contract.
+If one or more of the Swap Agreements is terminated, the related variable rate bonds would no longer be hedged and the Corporation would no longer effectively be paying a synthetic fixed rate with respect to those bonds.
+Also, if at the time of termination the swap has a negative fair value, the Corporation would be liable to the counterparty for a payment equal to the Swap Agreement's fair value.